-In The Kitchen God’s Wife Amy Tan returns to a theme that had proved enormously successful with her debut novel The Joy Luck Club: the gap in understanding between mothers and their daughters.
+In The Kitchen God’s Wife Amy Tan returns to a theme that was enormously successful in her debut novel The Joy Luck Club — the gap in understanding between mothers and their daughters.

 Once again she plunders her own family’s history to bring a tale about the experiences of women in nineteenth century China and their struggle to find happiness in a culture that denied them choice and autonomy.

-The Kitchen God’s Wife uses a tale told by Winnie Louie, a Chinese immigrant living in San Francisco, to her daughter Pearl.
+The Kitchen God’s Wife is framed as a tale told by Winnie Louie, a Chinese immigrant living in San Francisco, to her daughter Pearl.

 Both women have secrets.